MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 ## View sales related insights in meeting recap

 You can view a meeting recap if you record and transcribe a meeting.
-With Sales app added to the Teams meeting, you can view sales related insights in the meeting recap.
+With the Sales app added to the Teams meeting, you can view sales related insights in the meeting recap.

 To view sales related insights, [open the meeting recap in Teams](https://support.microsoft.com/office/meeting-recap-in-microsoft-teams-c2e3a0fe-504f-4b2c-bf85-504938f110ef), select the down-arrow next to **Transcript**, and then select **Sales**.